OkanKoeksal/Spin-Texture-VASP/README.md

 ```
 1. For running the code: gcc/g++ version >= 4.7.2 on Cygwin

-2. For plotting the spin textures: gnuplot version >= 5.0 is required.
+2. For plotting the spin textures: gnuplot version >= 5.0
 ```
 Employing the scripts, it is possible to generate and plot spin textures using VASP output files (PROCAR, EIGENVAL).